RACINGSLOTH/racingsloth-web/README.md

-# racingsloth-web
+# racingsloth-web-linear
-The bulk of the RACINGSLOTH website.
+The Linear template variant of the RACINGSLOTH website.